SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ### Overhead
 * On the 0/1-series, the overhead is approximately 546 bytes of flash and 26 bytes of RAM.
 * On the 2-series, with twice as many LUTs, it is much larger: 984 bytes and 60b RAM.
 * This is fairly small for 16/32k parts - it cannot be ignored on a 4k part, particularly not a 4k 2-series, but it it isn't an unreasonable amount of flash for the parts most people will be using.
-As of 2.6.0 if no ISR is attached or deteched, that overhead will not be pulled in..
+As of 2.6.0 if no ISR is attached or deteched, that overhead will not be pulled in, allowing a more performant manually defined interrupt to be written by the user (any "attach" type thing costs around 50 clock cycles)
 * Writing a constant value to 4 registers (the minimum plausible needed to configure a LUT) for 2 or 4 LUTs requires 56 or 112 bytes, respectively.

 ## Logic class overview